 However, numerous domestic laws confer to the ministry of defence the authority to permit the use of the emblem in situation of armed conflict.
 Therefore, domestic legislation on the emblem would largely deprive non-state armed group party to the conflict from the right to use the red cross emblem for protecting medical facilities under their territorial control.
 This constraint has been notably exemplified since the start of the Syrian war in 2011 by absence of emblem and numerous attacks on medical facilities located in territory under the control of non-state armed opposition groups.
 However, it must be recalled that the display of the medical protected emblem is a visible sign of the protected status of a medical facility but not a precondition for it.
 Indeed, it is the knowledge of the humanitarian and medical nature of a given person, activity and facility that create its protected status whether or not it displays the protective emblem.
-The knowledge of the humanitarian and medical status of a facility by the parties to the conflict may also be asserted through special notification system.
+The knowledge of the humanitarian and medical status of a facility by the parties to the conflict may be also asserted through special notification system.
 Humanitarian notification is therefore instrumental in the protection against attack as a complement to visual identification.

 It must also be noted that IHL do not provide any specific visual protective emblem for non-medical humanitarian personnel and activities.
 They can only rely on their general protected civilian status.
 Indeed, the various logos of the numerous humanitarian organizations involved in relief activities do not benefit from the international legal recognition of the distinctive or protective emblems by parties to conflict.